sarakhan7/sarakhan7/README.md

 ---

 ## 🧁 A few things about me:
-- 👩‍🎓 Graduated college at 17 (AAS in Info Systems) | Now finishing my BS in CS at 18
+- 👩‍🎓 Graduated college at 17 (AAS in Info Systems) | Now finishing my BS in CS at WGU
 - 💼 Interning full-time as a Junior Developer this summer
 - 🏆 Love going to Hackathons | Attended 4 so far and won 1 with "Best Overall"
 - 🔍 Working towards becoming a full-stack developer @ Google